HDZA/linkRotDetector/README.md

 The algorithm also makes the assumption that host urls cannot be 404 links.
 See the cited document under the Basis for algorithm section for more information.

+# Test Branch Info
+This specific branch is to test the viability of moving from Jsoup to selenium.
+The problem I keep running into is more and more website text is hidden behind javascript which Jsoup cannot parse out any text from.
+We need to make this tool as universal as possible for a site with as wide a variety of website links as Wikipedia.